Last Updated: June 17, 2026

 Tylenol W/ Codeine No. 1 is a drug marketed by Janssen Pharms and is included in one NDA.

 The generic ingredient in TYLENOL W/ CODEINE NO. 1 is acetaminophen; codeine phosphate.
 There are sixty-six drug master file entries for this compound.
-Twenty-four suppliers are listed for this compound.
+Twenty-five suppliers are listed for this compound.
 Additional details are available on the acetaminophen; codeine phosphate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Tylenol W/ Codeine No. 1